darrylyan46/DukeTents-CS316/README.md

 # DukeTents (DB Project for COMPSCI316)
-A Flask web applciation that organizes and visualizes calendar data from iCalendar files and Google Calendar for the Duke Men's Basketball tenting tradition in a user-friendly web-interface.
+A Flask web application that organizes and visualizes calendar data from iCalendar files and Google Calendar for the Duke Men's Basketball tenting tradition in a user-friendly web interface.

 ## Motivation
 Planning a schedule for large groups of students of 10-12 for the tenting tradition